 All students follow GCSEs in Maths, English, Core Science, Additional Science and PRE (Philosophy and Religious Education).
-All students are required to follow one (or more) subject from:
+All students are required to follow one (or more) subjects from:

-- French
+- ■French

-- Geography
+- ■Geography

-- History
+- ■History

-- Computer Science
+- ■Computer Science

-- Separate Sciences
+- ■Separate Sciences

 In addition, students have PE lessons throughout their time at The Swanage School.